-Sierra Designs Divine Light 2 FL tent is a 3-season backpacking tent this brand launched in 2017.
+Sierra Designs Divine Light 2 FL tent is a new 3-season backpacking tent this brand launched recently.
 It is very lightweight, non-freestanding, with three doors, and with some unique features.

 Benefits and key features

 - Very packable.

 There are many 2-person tents with one door only, some are described in this site, like this Kelty Horizon 2, Big Agnes Fly Creek Platinum 2, and many others.
 These are great tents, but one door is not always so great, although it may be good enough if it is located in the head section.
 Well, this is not so in this Sierra Designs Divine 2 FL tent; it comes with 3 doors in total and with a unique design.

 So, addressing the benefits mentioned above, I wish to stress that with its 3 lb 15 oz (1.79 kg), this is indeed a very lightweight versatile backpacking tool.
 But this is partly because it is more or less a single-layer tent.
 Double layers are only on the doors.

 But not everything is perfect here, this is a non-freestanding tent, and this is also partly behind its weight (or lack thereof), more about this below.
 This means you have to stake it out and this may be a problem if you are on a rocky terrain, on a frozen ground, sand, concrete, or on gravel.

 The tent packs nicely to a tube of 14.5 x 6.5 inches (37 x 17 cm), so it can easily be attached to a backpack or transported on a motorbike.

 Surface to weight ratio